ASKurz/blogdown5/content/about/main/index.md

 ---
 ## Configure page content in wide column
-title: "Why apéro?" # leave blank to exclude
+title: "Lately" # leave blank to exclude # default was: "Why apéro?"
-number_featured: 1 # pulling from mainSections in config.toml
+number_featured: 2 # pulling from mainSections in config.toml # default was 1
 use_featured: false # if false, use most recent by date
-number_categories: 3 # set to zero to exclude
+number_categories: 0 # set to zero to exclude # default was 3
 show_intro: true
 intro: |
-  Apéro is a unique kind of casual get-together in French culture, when you gather with friends and get to know each other better over some apéritifs, snacks, and anything in between.
-A good apéro is one where you'd happily spend a few hours just hanging out.

-  I hope this theme helps you create your own virtual apéro.
-A place where you and your site's visitors enjoy spending time, and one that helps folks get to know you better.
+  Over the past year, I've been thinking a lot about how to analyze data from various research paradigms within the overall Bayesian generalized linear mixed model.
+It may seem disjointed, but you can find echos of that topic reverberating through many of my recent blog posts.
+I'm also starting to write a book on the topic, about which you can learn more [here](https://github.com/ASKurz/Experimental-design-and-the-GLMM).

-show_outro: true
+show_outro: false
-outro: |
+outro:
-  <i class="fas fa-glass-cheers pr2"></i>Sincere thanks to [Maëlle Salmon](https://masalmon.eu/) for her help naming this Hugo theme!
 ---

 ** index doesn't contain a body, just front matter above.